 Priorities for 2022

-Graves stated the purpose of having a strategic planning meeting was to prepare to meet the demands of the changing dynamics of the community; ie changes due to covid and more remote working capabilities and more people staying up here in the winter as a result.Graves asked for comments and opinions of all commissioners.
+Graves stated the purpose of having a strategic planning meeting was to ORGANIZE THE COMMITTEE’S NEXT STEPS TO ENSURE WE ARE MEETING the demands of the changing dynamics of the community; ie changes due to covid and more remote working capabilities and more people staying up here in the winter as a result.Graves asked for comments and opinions of all commissioners.
 Dvorak agrees with Graves, Budros disagrees with reviewing the master plan.
 Kopriva was asked how long a master plan takes to write. she stated it can take 6-18 months to completely write a master plan.
 She stated an update without public hearings and surveys and public input workshops, the time can be lessened to approx 6mo.
 For adding the airpark, Kopriva anticipates it will take longer due to public interest.
 The intent of the Master Plan review was to add the airpark as it is clearly missing from the plan and should have been included.
 Graves stated he felt the addition of the airpark to the Master Plan is worthy of taking the time to add.
 He also commented that the Master Plan is due for a review next year anyway.
 Carleton agrees with Graves - the plan needs to be clearer and relevant, she is not opposed to public input and feels the majority of the public had no clue the rewrite happened in 2018.
 Budros stated she feels the PC should read the Master Plan and decide at a later meeting if and what should be updated or added.
 Walker added that because everything a PC does has to come from the master plan she would like to see it reviewed and finds it would be worthwhile.
 Merchant stated he was indifferent.
 Dvorak added he would like to take the time to read through the 2018 Master Plan surveys and associated meeting minutes, he feels a review could be beneficial.
 Hawkins feels the airpark is missing from the Master Plan, which gives PC no direction and or framework for anything that may occur there in the future.
 He advocates any way the PC could get started would be beneficial.
 He stated he feels in 2023 we will see a whole different result based on current situations and changing demographics and should be thought about in the upcoming review.
 Graves suggested all PCs read the Master Plan and review and asked Kopriva to add discussion to February regular meeting pending no other items come up of greater priority.
 Kopriva instructed the PC to look at districts, goals and what the future looks like (future land use map) - after reading the master plan, the PC’s should know what the vision is.

+Discussion around the statement “The intent of the Master Plan review was to add the airpark as it is clearly missing from the plan and should have been included” with B. Budros expressing objection to this statement by Consultant/Zoning Administrator S. Kopriva.
+DISCUSSION CONTINUED WITH COMMISSIONERS AGREEING TO IMPORTANCE OF REVIEWING HISTORICAL INFORMATION SURROUNDING THE AIRPARK IN ORDER TO ASSIST IN ANY PROPOSED CHANGES TO THE MASTER PLAN

 Special Use/ Site Plan Training